Skip to Main Content

 • That the contest would be a “pick one” contest.

+Using these same parameters, the eligible contests for the 2024 General Election are President or U.S. Senator.
+SBE used a random number generator to determine the contest to be audited.
 [2] Full minutes of the November 29, 2018 State Board of Elections meeting, when the Board decided the parameters for the contest to be audited, can be found here.

 Selecting the Number of Ballots to be Audited